Large Language Model Sourcing: A Survey: Sourcing from Training Data

 To address this, several variants have been proposed, such as TracIN~\cite{pruthi2020estimating} which approximates influence using first-order gradients and model checkpoints, RelatIF~\cite{barshan2020relatifidentifyingexplanatorytraining} which normalizes influence by self-influence, FastIF~\cite{guo2021fastifscalableinfluencefunctions} which uses k-nearest neighbors for scalability, and Scaling-IF~\cite{schioppa2021scalinginfluencefunctions} which employs eigenvalue decomposition for efficient computation.
 These methods significantly reduce computational overhead while scaling to large datasets and complex architectures.
 In NLP tasks, empirical studies compare gradient-based methods~\cite{pezeshkpour2021empirical}, including influence functions and their variants, with similarity-based retrieval methods in terms of efficiency and complexity when applied to BERT.
 While gradient-based methods are theoretically robust, they remain computationally expensive in practice.
-To mitigate this, a reranking strategy~\cite{akyurek-etal-2022-towards} commonly used in information retrieval is adopted, where a candidate set of potentially influential samples is first retrieved from the training set before applying more precise attribution methods, greatly reducing computational demands.
+To mitigate this, a reranking strategy~\cite{akyurek2022towards} from information retrieval is used, where a candidate set of potentially influential samples is first retrieved, after which finer-grained attribution is applied, substantially reducing computation.

 However, the approximation theory of influence functions relies on the assumption that model parameters attain empirical risk minimization, a condition often violated in language models due to their architectural complexity and diverse data distributions~\cite{bae2022if}.
 Furthermore, challenges such as data imbalance, noise, and limited resources exacerbate the difficulty of achieving empirical risk minimization~\cite{nguyen2023a}.
-Consequently, subsequent work incorporates decomposition-based approximation strategies to adapt influence functions for large language model training data attribution, including contrastive methods like CEA~\cite{ladhak2022contrastive}, dynamic approaches like DDA~\cite{wu2024enhancing}, and extensions such as DataInf~\cite{kwon2023datainf} and RLHF-IF~\cite{min2025understanding}.
+Consequently, subsequent work incorporates decomposition-based approximation strategies to adapt influence functions for LLM training data attribution, including contrastive methods like CEA~\cite{ladhak-etal-2023-contrastive}, dynamic approaches like DDA~\cite{wu2024enhancing}, and extensions such as DataInf~\cite{kwon2024datainfefficientlyestimatingdata} and RLHF-IF~\cite{min2025understanding}.

 As shown in Table~\ref{tab:training_data_sourcing_if}, the evolution of influence function formulas across different training data sourcing methods is summarized.